 As an independent woman, I ended up following a pretty traditional trajectory.
 I made the choice to stay home after having kids.
 I also deferred all that “investing/money stuff” to my husband.
 He seemed knowledgeable about the subject, and since investing was outside my comfort zone, I gladly let him handle it all.

 Thankfully, he made good choices by sticking with mostly index funds and some well performing stocks.
-But as I began to learn more about investing, there were definitely some gaps in his knowledge base.
-We are working on these gaps together to build an optimal portfolio.

-So why would it have benefited me to learn about investing?
 Because learning how money works and how to make it work for you is crucial to your financial success, no matter if you’re married or not, employed or not.
 And responsible money management is empowering to anyone and everyone.

 FINANCIAL MISTAKE #4: NOT HAVING A SPENDING PLAN